bennett1412/Django-Blog-App/README.md

 # Django-Blog-App
-A small blog application where users can sign up and, write and read blog posts.
+A small blog application where users can sign up and write or read blog posts.